panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 type: post
 ---

-Strings and numbers have an infinite set of values, while others types like boolean are restricted to a finite set.
+Strings and numbers have an infinite set of values, while others types like booleans are restricted to a finite set.

 The days of the week (Monday, Tuesday, ..., Sunday), seasons of the year (winter, spring, summer, autumn), and cardinal directions (north, east, south, west) are examples of sets with finite values.